AdobeDocs/experience-platform.en/help/destinations/catalog/adobe/marketo-engage.md

 ## External audiences support {#external-audiences-support}

-All destinations support the activation of audiences generated through the Experience Platform [Segmentation Service](../../../segmentation/home.md).
+This destination support the activation of all audiences generated through the Experience Platform [Segmentation Service](../../../segmentation/home.md).

-Additionally, this destination also supports the activation of the external audiences described in the table below.
+Additionally, this destination also supports the activation of the audiences described in the table below.

 | External audience type | Description |
 ---------|----------|